Diabetes - foot ulcers

 If you have developed an ulcer, follow your health care provider's instructions on how to treat the ulcer.
 Also follow instructions on how to take care of your feet to prevent ulcers in the future.
 Use the information below as a reminder.

 One way to treat an ulcer is debridement.
 This treatment removes dead skin and tissue.
-A provider, such as a podiatrist, will need to do this to be able to see your foot ulcer.
-There are many ways to do this.
-One way is to use a scalpel and special scissors.
+You should never try to do this yourself.
+A provider, such as a podiatrist, will need to do this to make sure the debridement is done correctly and does not make the injury worse.

 - The skin surrounding the wound is cleaned and disinfected.